-Up to three prizes will be awarded annually to early career faculty members at Queen’s who have distinguished themselves through their significant contributions to research.
-The prize may be awarded to persons in any of the fields or disciplines in which research is carried out at Queen's, and is a cash prize valued at $5,000.
+Up to three (3) $5,000 prizes will be awarded annually to early career researchers in any of the fields or disciplines in which research is carried out at Queen's.

-Nominations must be submitted by Deans.
+Nominations must be submitted by Deans by January 31, 2024.
 Deans are encouraged to consider nominating individuals from equity deserving groups such as women, racialized/visible minorities, Indigenous peoples, persons with disabilities, persons of any sexual orientation or gender identity, and others who reflect the diversity of Canadian society.

-The selection committee will endeavour to ensure that the group of individuals awarded a prize in a given year represents broad research foci and disciplinary or interdisciplinary approaches.
+The selection committee will endeavour to award prizes in a way that represents broad research foci and disciplinary or interdisciplinary approaches.
 Preference will be given to nominees who have not yet received a major, non-discipline-specific, provincial, national or international prize or award (e.g., Royal Society of Canada College of New Scholars, Artists and Scientists; Canadian Institute for Advanced Research Scholars; Sloan Fellowship, etc.).

 Eligibility